kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 ---
 ## Knowledge Check

-### Question 1:

-When preparing for a difficult conversation, it is best to clarify the problem in your own mind first and do a little research to understand the opposing mindset.

-- [ ] True (correct)
-- [ ] False

-### Question 2:

-You're working with a team in your agency that is planning for government/end user reviews of a software product.
-You know that the team has traditionally conducted these product reviews during 2-3 day sessions after about six months of development.
-They have found that collecting feedback all at once like this allows them to most efficiently collect all user feedback and make improvements.
-You approach the team lead to talk through whether this is the best approach, given that it's difficult to gather end-users and the government together for such a large chunk of time and the need to more iteratively hold reviews rather than waiting until six months into the project.

-The team lead is someone you’ve worked with before, and you have a good working relationship.
-She says the following to you when you open the conversation: "I really appreciate all you’re doing to transform how we do business around here, but we don’t have time or money to break up our reviews and hold them more iteratively.
-We only have a year period of performance, and our budget is tight\!
-I know what the Agile Manifesto says about the importance of customer collaboration—and we’re doing it\!
-But we’re also adapting it to the realities of the government and our agency.”
-How should you respond?

-Select the best response.

-- [ ] “Can you talk me through your past experiences with the 2-3 day sessions and how they’ve been used to gather customer feedback?
-What has worked well?
-What hasn’t?” (correct)
-- [ ] “I have a great case study from another agency about how they implemented this approach and mitigated risk.
-It really can work in government!”
-- [ ] “I understand where you’re coming from.
-It doesn’t sound like this is the time to try something different, but please keep it in mind for future efforts.”

----

-## Knowledge Check

----

 1\.
 True or False

 **When preparing for a difficult conversation, it is best to clarify the problem in your own mind first and do a little research to understand the opposing mindset.**